 This workshop will build on skills learned in previous workshops in this series and will be interactive with opportunities to discuss case scenarios and try out skills.

-Part 4: CBT for Depression in Children and Young People, 15 January 2019 (Anne Stewart) & CBT for Anxiety in Children and Young People, 16 January 2019 (Joanne Wood)
+Part 4: CBT for Depression in Children and Young People, 15 January 2019 (Anne Stewart) & CBT for Anxiety in Children and Young People, 16 January 2019 (Jo Adams)

 These workshops build on Parts 1 & 2, and aim to give participants an introduction to working with depression and anxiety with children and young people.
 The workshops will be skills based, and give participants opportunities to practice techniques relevant to working with depression and anxiety.